-Fell off the grid for a few days in San Agustín.
-The area is isolated and has Internet challenges.
-We had no WiFi at Finca el Cielo – the B&B where I stayed.
-It was fun being out of the reach of reality for a few days!
+I fell off the grid for a few days in San Agustín.
+The area is isolated and has Internet challenges, so we had no WiFi at Finca el Cielo – the B&B where I stayed.
+It was fun escaping any semblance of reality for a few days!
 The trip from Cali to San Agustín was interesting.
 It was a small, clean bus with 15 seats.
 The bus station was chaotic and teeming with activity but we left promptly at 6:00 a.m. with a full load of passengers.

-None of the passengers seemed to speak English.
+None of the passengers spoke English.
 I went with the flow.
 The vibes were mellow and I sat next to a young brother and sister traveling together to Pitalito.
 Their mother brought them to the bus station and rushed inside to buy a loaf of fresh bread (pan in Spanish) for them to take along.
 We exchanged smiles and they slept toppled over each other for most of the trip.
-Passengers included adults, babies, children, and one curious puppy that smelled everyone’s feet at least twice.
+Passengers included adults, babies, children, and a curious puppy that smelled everyone’s feet at least twice.

 During the first part of the route to Pitalito we climbed high into the Colombian Andes where the temperature dropped abruptly.
 I hugged a backpack in my lap to stay warm.
 Since it was so hot in Cali, I’d packed away warmer clothes.

 The roads we traveled were some of the most crooked I’ve ever seen – reminiscent of the coastal road from San Francisco to Stinson Beach in Marin County, but longer and sharper with many more twists and turns!
 The higher we climbed the greener the terrain became as we passed by coffee, banana, and sugarcane plantations, thick untamed jungle vegetation, cows, and horse farms.
 It was beautiful!
 A few hours into the 6+ hour ride we stopped at a checkpoint where government soldiers with machine guns reviewed the driver’s papers.
 The soldiers were very young and non-threatening.